Saudi Arabia Aluminum Market Expected To Witness Explosive Growth At A 6.8% CAGR

 (MENAFN- EIN Presswire)

-The polymer non-woven segment dominated the market in 2019, representing over 40% of the total share.
+The foil & packaging segment is expected to grow the fastest, with a CAGR of 7.3% from 2019 to 2026.

-WILMINGTON, DE, UNITED STATES, October 21, 2024 /EINPresswire / -- The growth of China's synthetic fiber market is driven by the increased use of synthetic fibers in the building and construction
+WILMINGTON, DE, UNITED STATES, October 21, 2024 /EINPresswire / -- The Saudi Arabia aluminum market

-sector, coupled with a rise in the number of key players in the automotive industry.
-Among fiber types, the polymer non-woven segment accounted for the largest market share in 2019.
-Looking ahead, the building and construction segment is expected to remain highly profitable through 2027.

-The China synthetic fiber market, valued at $17.0 billion in 2019, is projected to reach $26.5 billion by 2027, growing at a CAGR of 6.0% from 2020 to 2027, according to a report by Allied Market Research.
-This comprehensive report provides an analysis of key investment opportunities, market strategies, drivers, trends, and competitive landscape.

 Download Sample Pages of Research Overview:

+- Extrusion was the dominant processing method in 2018, contributing to nearly one-third of the market.

-- By Fiber Type: The polymer non-woven segment dominated the market in 2019, representing over 40% of the total share.
-The mineral wool segment is expected to grow at the highest CAGR of 8.0% during the forecast period.
+- Casting is expected to grow at the fastest rate, with a CAGR of 7.8% during the forecast period.

-- By Application: The building and construction sector contributed more than 40% of total market revenue in 2019 and is projected to maintain the fastest growth rate, with a CAGR of 7.2%.

-Leading Companies: Key players in the market include China Jushi Co.
-Ltd., Foshan Rayson Non-Woven Co.
-Ltd., Hebei Yuniu Fiberglass Manufacturing Co.
-Ltd., Owens Corning, Rockwool China, and others.
-These companies employ strategies such as partnerships, expansions, and joint ventures to strengthen their market position.

 Interested in Procuring This Report?
 Visit Here: